JuliaSmoothOptimizers/PartitionedStructures.jl/docs/src/tutorial.md

 However, `∇f_pss` accumulates directly the element gradient and does not store the value of each element gradients `∇f1, ∇f2`.
 We would like to store every element gradient, such that afterward it is possible to build the difference element gradients required for the partitioned quasi-Newton update.
-We define the partitioned vector, from `U` and `n`, to store each element gradient and form the $\nabla f$ when required
+We define the partitioned vector, from `U` and `n`, to store each element gradient and form the ∇f when required
 ```@example PartitionedStructures
 using PartitionedStructures
 U = [U1, U2]